This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 Then, we drive traffic using Facebook Ads and start monitoring with Google Analytics.

 When we see that 20-30% hit the ‘Learn More’ button, we are sure that the topic is interesting to the audience.
-When we see that at least 10% of those people hit the ‘Buy Now’ button (or 2-3% from the overall traffic), that’s when we know we’ve got it.
+When we see that at least 10% of those people hit the ‘Buy Now’ button (or 2-3% of the overall traffic), that’s when we know we’ve got it.
 Nothing can provide more confidence than a visitor being ready to purchase.

 When you go to your friends and ask “Will you buy my product,” many say “Of course” to make you happy.
 But when the time comes, they’re suddenly out of money or have something more important to buy.